 Suggested members to sign-in to Attendance server (IMAT) with the link shown on the slide

-Asked everyone to register
+Asked everyone to register.

 Chair reminded audience of the IEEE-SA Patent Policy, duty to inform, the guideline for IEEE WG meetings and logistics.
 Chair called for any potentially essential patents, no one stepped forward.